The Lunchbox: Critical reception

-The Lunchbox received widespread critical acclaim from both critics and audiences.
+The Lunchbox received universal critical acclaim from critics and audiences.
+Metacritic, which uses a weighted average, assigned the film a score of 76 out of 100, based on 28 critics, indicating "generally favorable" reviews.

-Critic Rajeev Masand of CNN-IBN gave the film a rating of 5/5 stating, "The greatest love stories are the ones that make you root for the protagonists to come together, despite their destinies.
+Critic Rajeev Masand of CNN-IBN gave the film a rating of 5 out of 5 stating, "The greatest love stories are the ones that make you root for the protagonists to come together, despite their destinies.
 This film illustrates how love transforms the unlikeliest of people."
 Pratim D. Gupta of The Telegraph gave The Lunchbox two thumbs up calling it "as much a moving and muted love story as it is an evocative portrayal of loneliness."
-Taran Adarsh of Bollywood Hungama gave the movie a 4/5 rating, stating "A well-told old-fashioned romance, The Lunchbox gracefully unknots the trials, tribulations, fears and hopes of everyday people sans the glamour that the city of Mumbai has become synonymous with."
-Karan Anshuman of Mumbai Mirror also gave the film a perfect 5/5 saying the film was, "one of the best films to come out of India in a long time."
+Taran Adarsh of Bollywood Hungama gave the movie a 4 out of 5 rating, stating "A well-told old-fashioned romance, The Lunchbox gracefully unknots the trials, tribulations, fears and hopes of everyday people sans the glamour that the city of Mumbai has become synonymous with."
+Karan Anshuman of Mumbai Mirror also gave the film a perfect 5 out of 5 saying the film was, "one of the best films to come out of India in a long time."

-Raja Sen of Rediff.com also praised the film, giving it 5/5 and offering particular compliments to the director Ritesh Batra, stating "Batra, who has also written The Lunchbox, has allowed his smashing actors tremendous room to improvise, all the while himself sketching in nuanced details about the city, its food-ferriers, and the many disparities Mumbai is crammed with."
+Raja Sen of Rediff.com also praised the film, giving it 5 out of 5 and offering particular compliments to the director Ritesh Batra, stating "Batra, who has also written The Lunchbox, has allowed his smashing actors tremendous room to improvise, all the while himself sketching in nuanced details about the city, its food-ferriers, and the many disparities Mumbai is crammed with."
 Filmmaker/critic Khalid Mohammed of the Deccan Chronicle said "What stays in the mind at the end of The Lunchbox is pretty much what stays in mind at the end of a memorable set by jazzmen – not their lapses but the heights they scale."
 Aditya Grover of YouthTimes gave it 4 out of 5 stars and said, "The Lunchbox is delicious and delightful!
 If you're in the mood to witness genuinely moving cinema, you're in for a treat.
 The delectable taste of this lunchbox remains in your mouth much after you've left the theatre.
 Go for it!"
 Suparna Sharma of The Asian Age gave it 4 out of 5 stars and said: "The Lunchbox is a gently pulsating sweet-sad story of loneliness and love, of wilting spirits finding water again.
 There are three women in three marriages in this film, of which two are ailing.
 The third one is over, almost, only the last rites haven't been performed.
 There are two men in the film – one who has lived a full life and is getting ready to quietly slip off the face of the earth; the other is eager to begin… What's both shocking and soothing is what the film shows us — that it takes very little for a soul to come back to life.
 Mostly, just a hint of hope will do."